top of page

 My Approach

 It is not required for clients to understand all of the acronyms therapists use - the acronyms are mostly helpful for other therapists who are looking to refer their clients to another practitioner.
-The only important acronym for clients is RCC, which stands for Registered Clinical Counsellor, which is important for checking if your insurance covers sessions with me.
+The only important acronym essential for clients to know is "RCC," which stands for Registered Clinical Counsellor, and is important when you check if your insurance covers sessions with me.

 For anyone who wants to know my style of therapy: